--May think about the larger critical questions of our c lass, beyond just the course goals.
-What does the text reveal about our "culture" or "literature" or "reading" "?
-How and why and what does the text respond to, reassert, or critique keywords like race, gender, class, sexuality, body, nation, citizenship, and technology. -Asks more than, "What does mean?"
-(Critiques more than just theme, sym ibol, character, plot, setting.
+-May think about the larger critical questions of our class, beyond just the course goals.
+What does the text reveal about our "culture" or "literature" or "reading"?
+How and why and what does the text respond to, reassert, or critique keywords like literacy, race, gender, class, sexuality, nation, and citizenship. -Asks more than, "What does mean?"
+Critiques more than just theme, symbol, character, plot, setting.
 Think about the following: What is important about?
 Does raise questions about representation (or how the text makes meaning), how we understand our lives and our world?
-Does challenge or perpetuate cultural d efinitions, norms, traditions, ideolog gies? -Begins with "How might" or "Why" and requires answers beyond yes or no, right or wrong, black or white, or literal or obvious.
+Does challenge or perpetuate cultural definitions, norms, traditions, ideologies? -Begins with "How might" or "Why" and requires answers beyond yes or no, right or wrong, black or white.
 How and why and what would your answer to such a question be?
-In fact, critical questions often invite many different ways to answer a question and different kinds of evidence and reasoning as well.

-- -May focus on one section or one main idea of the text.
+In fact, critical questions often invite many different ways to answer a question and different kinds of evidence and reasoning as well. -May focus on one section or one main idea of the text.
 How does the section fit the overall text?
 How does the main idea run through the whole text?
 What makes the section or idea important?
-What connections does it make to other texts, to the course goals? - -May be explicitly about the form, structure, language, and rhetorical or literary features of the text.
+What connections does it make to other texts, to the course goals? -May be explicitly about the form, structure, language, and rhetorical or literary features of the text.
 What is its genre?
 How and why and what does it play with form?
 What rhetorical or literary features does it possess?
 How and why and what does it play with these features?
-How is the text answering the question, "What is important about this text?" - -Contextualizes the text in history, geography, politics, academia, and its conditions and modes of production.
-In other words, how and why and what is important about when the text was made, who the text was made for, where it was made, how it was made, and why it was made?
+How is the text answering the question, "What is important about this text?" -Contextualizes the text in history, geography, politics, academia, and its conditions and modes of production.
+In other words, how and why and what is important about when the text was made, who the text was made for where it was made, how it was made, and why it was made?
 What does its context tell us about our own context as we read it now?